 IV.
 ACADEMIC FREEDOM AND TENURE

 The Committee on Academic Freedom and Rights (CAFR) and ATC have been recognized by the Board of Trustees, the President, and the Faculty as representing the Faculty of Skidmore College in discussions with the President, the Dean of the Faculty/Vice President for Academic Affairs, and the corresponding committee of the Trustees on matters of common concern and responsibility.
 On questions of academic freedom and tenure, CAFR and ATC represent the Faculty to the President, the Dean of the Faculty/Vice President for Academic Affairs, and the Trustees and make recommendations for their consideration.
 The confidential nature of these discussions is respected by all parties taking part.

+Non-tenure-track faculty have the same academic freedom and rights as other faculty and the principles of Academic Freedom and Rights apply to them.
+Any dispute regarding the academic freedom and rights of a non-tenure-track faculty member will be referred to CAFR as provided for herein.
+If at the conclusion of the CAFR process, the dispute remains unresolved and the dispute involves disciplinary action, the dispute may be referred to binding arbitration in accordance with Article IX of the CBA (Article XIII).

 V. ACADEMIC FREEDOM AND INTELLECTUAL PROPERTY